Find answers to commonly asked questions about text messaging (SMS) spam.

 We automatically forward the message and details of the attacker to the Spam Reporting Service (SRS) system for analysis.
 The SRS is a global system to help protect mobile phone subscribers from spam, fraud, and malware.
 The SRS system is linked to a global database that tracks potential spam messages and helps identify bad senders.
 If the attack is an act of attempted fraud, our anti-fraud team uses SRS to help identify and report the fraudster to appropriate authorities.

 By reporting spam to us, you're helping identify and block spammers and the unwanted messages they send.

 - Forward the message to 7726 (which spells “SPAM” on most phone keypads).
 Please don’t edit the message or add any comments.

-- We'll reply to your message with a text message confirming we've received it and asking you to send us the number of the original sender.
+- We'll reply to your message with a text message confirming we've received it.
+We'll also ask you to send us the number of the original sender.

-Am I at risk of sharing my personal data if I report spam?
+Am I at risk of sharing my personal information if I report spam?

-No. The message and the reporter’s details are encrypted by the system and never exposed to the analysts working on the service.
+No. The message and your details are encrypted.
 Your identity will not be shown or shared.